-Vi 411-422 Freshman Violin
+Vi 411-423 Freshman Violin

 Scales, arpeggios; attention to all technical deficiencies; etudes and technical studies from Carl Flesch, Kayser, Mazas, Kreutzer and Sevcik; sonatas, concertos and other repertoire by Handel, Mozart, Schubert and old Italian masters in addition to other classical composers.
-Both semesters, one credit.
+Both semesters, one to three credits.
 Prerequisite: Violin Audition.

-Vi 431-442 Sophomore Violin
+Vi 431-443 Sophomore Violin

 Scales, arpeggios; etudes and technical studies from Kreutzer, Fiorillo and Sevcik; sonatas, concertos and other repertoire by Bach, Handel, Mozart, Vivaldi and Schubert in addition to other classical and modern composers.
-Both semesters, one credit.
-Prerequisite: Vi 421 or Vi 422.
+Both semesters, one to three credits.
+Prerequisite: Vi 421, Vi 422 or Vi 423.

-Vi 451-463 Junior Violin
+Vi 451-464 Junior Violin

 Scales, arpeggios; etudes and technical studies from Kreutzer, Fiorillo and Dant; sonatas, concertos and other repertoire by Bach, Handel, Mozart, Beethoven, Brahms, Grieg, Lalo and Vieuxtemps in addition to other classical and modern composers; technique test; junior recital.
-Both semesters, one credit.
+Both semesters, one to four credits.
 Prerequisite: Vi 441, Vi 442 or Vi 443.

-Vi 471-483 Senior Violin
+Vi 471-484 Senior Violin

 Scales, arpeggios; etudes and technical studies from Kreutzer, Fiorillo, Dant and Rode; sonatas, concertos, and other repertoire by Bach, Mozart, Beethoven, Grieg, Brahms, Franck, Lalo, Mendelssohn, Bruch, Wieniawski, Vieuxtemps and Barber; senior recital.
-Both semesters, one credit.
+Both semesters, one to four credits.
 Prerequisite: Vi 461, Vi 462 or Vi 463.